al1sant0s/tstorgb/README.md

 python3 -m tstorgb.convert --search_zip rgb_dir destination
 ```

 If you prefer to save the images as sprite sheets, you can pass the --make_sheet argument.
+This is only valid for images that were generated from a bsv3 file.

 ```
 python3 -m tstorgb.convert --search_zip --make_sheet rgb_dir destination